tutunak/end_of_life/README.md

 python eol_product_checker.py
 ```

-By default, the script will fetch all products from the End of Life API and display those with an EOL date matching the current date.
+By default, the script will fetch all products from the End of Life API and display those with an EOL date matching the current date, grouped by EOL date.

 2. To specify a custom date for filtering, use the `--date` argument: